utkarshthakur24/Hardware-Forge-Sales-Performance-Dashboard/README.md

 [Full Project Article](https://medium.com/@utkarshthakur2404/hardware-forge-sales-performance-dashboard-147821c103bf)

 For a detailed description of the project, insights, and recommendations, please check out the full article on Medium.
-The article provides a comprehensive analysis of the customer churn patterns and offers valuable recommendations to reduce churn rates.
+The article provides a comprehensive analysis of the Sales Performance of Hardware Forge Company and offers valuable insights on sales.
 You can find the article using the link below:

 [Medium Article](https://medium.com/@utkarshthakur2404/hardware-forge-sales-performance-dashboard-147821c103bf)

-Feel free to reach out to me with any questions or suggestions regarding the project or the analysis.
+Feel free to reach out to me with any questions or suggestions regarding the project or the analysis on utkarshthakur2404@gmail.com.

 Happy analyzing!